 • Built-in analytics and reports

-13 Voila Norbert
+13. Voila Norbert

 Voila Norbert is remarkable in how it is able to process even hundreds of raw CSV files and provide you with highly accurate contact information for your blog outreach campaigns.

-Primarily designed to be one of the best lead validation tools, Voila Norbert also integrates with other tools such as Drip and Pipedrive, making it particularly useful for sorting your leads and organizing campaigns to launch quickly.
+Primarily designed to become one of the best lead validation tools, Voila Norbert also integrates with other tools such as Drip and Pipedrive, making it particularly useful for sorting your leads and organizing campaigns to launch quickly.

-14 Ninjas Outreach
+14. Ninjas Outreach

 Its main function as a link prospector can be accessed in the Outreach section.
 Enter a topic to find the best blogs you should connect with, with multiple columns highlighting social stats, SEO metrics, traffic numbers and contact details of people you should connect with and email. -email with your collaboration idea.

-15 clearbit
+15. clearbit

 Productivity-focused blogging tools to get more done (faster)